nicebucket-org/nicebucket/ROADMAP.md

 # Roadmap

 Here's what we're planning to work on next.
-These are our current priorities but things change as we learn more about what users actually need.
+These are in no particular order and may be changed at any time.

 * [ ] Drag and drop file uploads and organization
 * [ ] Distribution via package managers (Homebrew, AUR, etc.)